la2050/archive/_projects/2014/planyour-future-helping-6th-12th-grade-students-plan-prepare-and-figure-out-how-to-pay-for-college.md

 year_submitted: 2014
 project_image: ''
 project_video: ''
-CENTRAL LA: ''
-EAST LA: ''
-SOUTH LA: ''
-SGV: ''
-SFV: ''
-SOUTH BAY: '1'
-WESTSIDE: >-
-  Currently we benefit 6th-12th grade students in Culver City, El Monte, El Rancho, Hacienda La Puente and Pomona Unified School Districts LA COUNTY: >-
-  CCGI helps 6th-12th grade students develop a career aspiration, and then plan, prepare and figure out how to pay for college.
-OTHER: >-
-  CCGI takes a three pronged approach to our goal of ensuring that all high school students graduate with a post-secondary plan.
-We:

-   1) Build mobile (in development) and web based (CaliforniaColleges.edu) college and career planning tools that allow each student to develop their own individual portfolio.

-   2) Partner with K-12 districts to integrate our tools into instructional time and counseling practice (both school based counselors and partner CBOS/university based outreach programs) so that all students meet 18 college and career planning milestones.

-   3) Facilitate collaboration between our district partners and local colleges/universities to use student portfolios for college recruitment, admission and first year academic placement.
 Which area(s) of LA does your project benefit?
 Other (elaborate): >- By 2050, a student in LA will have ongoing college and career planning activities integrated into their educational experience irrespective of school